datalad-handbook/book/docs/basics/101-115-symlinks.rst

 Other tools may be more more specialized, smaller, or domain-specific, and may fail to correctly work with broken symlinks, or display unhelpful error messages when handling them, or require additional flags to modify their behavior (such as the :ref:`BIDS Validator <bidsvalidator>`, used in the neuroimaging community).
 When encountering unexpected behavior or failures, try to keep in mind that a dataset without retrieved content appears to be a pile of broken symlinks to a range of tools, consult a tools documentation with regard to symlinks, and check whether data retrieval fixes persisting problems.

+Finally, if you are still in the ``books/`` directory, go back into the root of the superdataset.

+.. runrecord:: _examples/DL-101-115-106
+   :workdir: dl-101/DataLad-101/books
+   :language: console
+   :notes: understanding how symlinks work will help you with everyday file management operations.
+   :cast: 03_git_annex_basics

+   $ cd ../

 .. _wslfiles:

 Cross-OS filesharing with symlinks (WSL2 only)